 The tobacco control movement needed funding, planning, more technical capacity, and a coordinated strategy among stakeholders.
 Launched in 2007, the Bloomberg Initiative to Reduce Tobacco Use has changed the landscape of global tobacco control.
 The Initiative supports the implementation of proven, evidence-based measures to reduce tobacco use.
 It has scaled the work of leading non-governmental and governmental organizations, attracted major new philanthropic investments, aligned stakeholders around interventions that work, and generated broad awareness and media attention to the cause.

 Since 2007, we’ve supported the most effective tobacco control policies, collectively known as MPOWER, to reduce tobacco use.
-We’ve invested $600 million to implement these measures where they are needed most.
+We’ve invested nearly $1 billion to implement these measures where they are needed most.

 MPOWER’S SIX PROVEN TOBACCO CONTROL STRATEGIES: